 - Requirements for the degree are 30 hours of class credit, at least half of which must be courses numbered above 499, including either an independent library research (BL578) or laboratory research experience (BL579).
 Participation in the Biology Seminar Program on a regular basis is required.
 Completion requires a take-home written examination consisting of questions that reflect the student’s educational experience and that seek to integrate knowledge across that coursework.
 The examination will be administered by the student’s examination committee.

 - A limited number of graduate assistantships are available.
+An application to the M.S. program in Biology will automatically include consideration for a graduate assistantship.
 Graduate assistants are given a tuition waiver for 15 credit hours per year.
 Responsibilities include 20 hours per week of participation in course laboratory instruction under the supervision of the Graduate Coordinator and the Laboratory Coordinator.

 - A 33% tuition scholarship is available to all certified/licensed teachers who wish to take graduate courses in biology.